MaxwellBest/lingua/README.md

 accent = "American"
 2. you need to change your own chrome profile
 3. you need to be a member of lingua

+(the jupyter notebook one is my learning experience)